 The next shade that I tried was from the 2018 Summer Collection so it’s not that old.
 Fudge Pop is described as a warm toned metallic brown by retailers.
 I am loving this shade because although it’s brown, its not too dark and the metallic sparkles add a lovely colour.
 Again this formula is creamy and glides on without any streaks although it doesn’t smell of anything.

 The last 2 velour liquid lipsticks within the mystery box are from the family collection.
 The first of these to try was the shade Delicious which is a deep grey toned mauve.
 I’m not 100% sure whether I like or dislike this shade.
 It’s a very unique shade so it might just take some getting used to but I think it’s a little too dark for me.
 The formula is as amazing as the rest of them.
+AUTHORS NOTE: after a few tries this is now my daily lipstick (edit 2020)!

 The second lipstick from the Family Collection was Baby Daddy, a warm taupe nude.
 This is a beautiful brown toned nude for my skin tone which is a surprise because I would never have picked this one for myself.
 It’s not too light or dark for me even though browns can be a tricky one.